Analogous-Structures-Labs/astruct-blog-examples/001-every-project-is-a-package/README.md

 We knew for certain that we wanted to switch away from using pip and `requirements.txt` directly for our projects going forward.
 Partly because we buy in to the "every project is a package" methodology.
 But, also for the purpose of trying new things.
 Existing comparisons and benchmarks are always helpful but, as these tools are evolving and in flux, this information becomes stale quickly.
 We kept the decision simple and went with Poetry for a handful reasons:

+- Poetry appears to be the most "for humans" while many of the others appear more focused on those who actually distribute their packages.
+- Poetry appears to have the most momentum BLAH be the most active / popular / mature of the other tools based on activity visible on GitHub.
 - Pipenv doesn't yet use the new `pyproject.toml` standard.
-- Poetry appears to be the most active / popular / mature of the other tools based on activity visible on GitHub.
 - Extensibility through their plugin architecture holds some interesting future potential.
 - The road map targeting the 1.2.0 release of Poetry, now officially released, contained several compelling new features including optional dependency groups.

+fragmentation not bad

 As mentioned before, a migration between tools shouldn't be a heavy lift given the same / similar manifest format.
 We didn't feel like we were making an lifetime commitment.
 We'll be providing some Poetry-based examples in some subsequent posts and highlight any pitfalls and learnings that we encounter along the way.